shawngraham/5706-source/content/docs/tasks/digital-basics.md

 ---

 ```
-To be started within week 3, Sept 27 - Sept; may be completed within week 4, Oct 4 - Oct 10
+To be started within week 3, Sept 27 - Sept.
+May be completed any time up to the end of week 4, Oct 4 - Oct 10
 ```

 ## The Task